Version 5: Applicable from: 01 February 2023

 The research community via safe data sharing platforms

 Pseudonymised study data is made available for research purposes to the research community from around the world under secure access arrangements.
-Research data include survey responses as well as other research data such as linked administrative data, information about your area, and are either securely deposited at UK data sharing repositories called “Trusted Research Environments” (TREs) such as the Secure Lab at the UK Data Service and the SeRP via the UKLLC or released directly to the researchers following substantive data de-identification.
+Research data include survey responses as well as other research data such as linked administrative data, geographical information, and are either securely deposited at UK data sharing repositories called “Trusted Research Environments” (TREs) such as the Secure Lab at the UK Data Service or the UKLLC or released directly to the researchers following substantive data de-identification.
+Researchers based within University College London (UCL), where the study is run from, may be given access to the data via the highly secure UCL Data Safe Haven (DSH).

 Organisations that we communicate our research to